-4.2 Thermal Model
+Thermal Model

 A thermal model is required to define the rheological profile of the lithosphere and to fully account for the effect of crustal thickening on the rheology of the lithosphere.
-In this paper, the initial geotherm is computed according to a half-space heat transfer model (for details see Burov et al., 1993 and Burov and Diament, 1995).
-For the following evolution, heat transfer equations are solved separately for the upper crust, lower crust, and mantle with conditions of temperature and heat flux continuity across the interfaces.
-These equations have the form:
+In this paper, the initial geotherm is computed according to a half-space plate cooling model (for details see Burov et al., 1993 and Burov and Diament, 1995).
+Heat transfer equations are solved separately for the upper crust, lower crust and mantle with conditions of temperature and heat flux continuity across the interfaces.
+These equations have a form:

-$$\dot{T} + uT_x' + vT_y' - \chi_f \Delta T = H_d + H_r + v\Omega$$ (12)

-where primes mean spatial differentiation by respective coordinate.
-The thermal diffusivity parameter χ_f equals to χ{c_1} , χ{c_2} , χ_m depending on the lithological layer (see Table 1). $H_r = \chi{c_1} k{c_1}^{-1} \rho_c H_s \exp(-yh_r^{-1})$ is the radiogenic heat.
-H_r equals to constant heat generation $H{c_2}C{c_2}^{-1}$ in the lower crust and to zero in the mantle.
-H_d refers to heat generation due to mechanical dissipation (e.g., frictional heating).
+$$\dot{T} + uT'{\chi} + vT'{\chi} - \chi_f \Delta T = H_d + H_r + v\Omega, \quad (12)$$ where primes mean spatial differentiation by respective coordinate.
+The thermal diffusivity χ_f equals χ{c1} , χ{c2} , or χ_m , depending on the lithological layer (see Table 1). $H_r = \chi{c1} k{c1}^{-1} \rho_c H_s \exp(-yh_r^{-1})$ is the radiogenic heat.
+H_r equals to constant heat generation $H{c2}C{c2}^{-1}$ in the lower crust and to zero in the mantle.
+H_d refers to heat generation due to frictional heating.
 The adiabatic temperature gradient in the asthenosphere, Ω , is 0.3°C/km (Turcotte and Schubert, 1982).

-The boundary and initial conditions are: $T(x,0,t_a) = 0^{\circ}$ C (temperature at the upper surface = const at time t_a , where t_a is the thermal age); $T(x,a,t) = T_m = 1350^{\circ}$ C ($a \approx 250$ km is the depth to the thermal bottom, or thermal thickness of the lithosphere); $T(x,y,0) = T_m$ (homogeneous temperature distribution at the beginning). t_a is defined as the age of the last large-scale thermal event determined from geological data.
+The boundary and initial conditions are: $T(x,0, t_a) = 0^{\circ}$ C (temperature at the upper surface = const at time t_a , where t_a is the thermotectonic age of the lithosphere); $T(x, a, t) = T_m = 1,350^{\circ}$ C ($a \approx 250$ km is the depth to the thermal bottom, or thermal thickness of the lithosphere); $T(x, y, 0) = T_m$ (homogeneous temperature distribution at the beginning).

-5 Implementation of Coupled Models
+Implementation of Coupled Models

-5.1 Semi-Analytical Model
+Semi-Analytical Model for Intermediate Tectonic Convergence Rate

-In this section we describe the numerical procedure used in the semi-analytical model by Avouac and Burov (1996) and Burov and Cloetingh (1997).
+In this section we describe the numerical procedure used in the semi-analytical model by (Avouac and Burov, 1996; Burov and Cloetingh, 1997).

-In this model, we distinguish between competent and weak layers (Fig. 4, top).
-The competent layers are those which contribute significantly to the flexural strength of the lithosphere.
-This encompasses not only the elastic domains but also high stress (>5% of the lithostatic pressure) brittle and ductile domains (e.g., Burov and Diament, 1992; 1995).
-Only the competent
+In the semi-analytical model, we distinguish between competent and weak layers (Fig. 6, top).
+The competent layers are those that contribute significantly to the flexural strength of the lithosphere.
+This encompasses not only the elastic domains but also high stress (> 5% of the lithostatic pressure) brittle and ductile domains (e.g., Burov and Diament, 1992, 1995).
+Only the competent layers are taken into account in the computation of the flexural response of the lithosphere.
+Geometry and thickness the competent layers depend on the lithological layering and on the stress field.
+Since both evolve during the numerical experiment, the mechanical structure has to be re-computed at each numerical step.
+Vertical deflections (w) of the competent portions of the crust and mantle lithosphere due

-Fig. 4.
-Model Setups.
-Top: Setup of a simplified seminalytical collision model with erosion-tectonic coupling (Avouac and Burov, 1996).
-Ineastic flexural model is used to for competent parts of crust and mantle, channel flow model is used for ductile domains.
+Fig. 6 Model setups.
+Top: Setup of a simplified semi-nalytical collision model with erosion-tectonic coupling (Avouac and Burov, 1996).
+In-eastic flexural model is used to for competent parts of crust and mantle, channel flow model is used for ductile domains.
 Both models are coupled via boundary conditions.
 The boundaries between competent and ductile domains are not predefined but are computed as function of bending stress that conrols brittle-ductile yielding in the lithosphere.
 Diffusion erosion and flat deposition are imposed at surface.
-In these experiments, initial topography and isostatic crustal root geometry correspond to that of a 3 km high and 200 km wide Gaussian mount.Bottom.
-Setup of fully coupled thermomechanical collisionsubduction model (Burov et al., 2001; Toussaint et al., 2004b).
+In these experiments, initial topography and isostatic crustal root geometry correspond to that of a 3 km high and 200 km wide Gaussian mount.
+Bottom.
+Setup of fully coupled thermo-mechanical collision-subduction model (Burov et al., 2001; Toussaint et al., 2004b).
 In this model, topography is not predefined and deformation is solved from full set of equilibrium equations.
-The assumed rheology is brittleelastic-ductile, with quartz-rich crust and olivine-rich mantle (Table 1)
+The assumed rheology is brittleelastic-ductile, with quartz-rich crust and olivine-rich mantle (Table)